SichangHe/JSphere/sketch.md

 Many websites ship way too much JS, but they are kind of stuck with the situation due to the lack of alternatives.

+## Deeper motivation

+I believe front-end JS is overused.
+Many websites ship multiple MiB of JS to their clients (e.g.
+Facebook), but JS is designed for scripting, not systems.
+Current mitigations to this issue is to compile from TS, etc., but JS is not designed as a compilation target—we introduced WASM for this.

+WASM cannot replace JS, but I hope it will in the future.
+WASM cannot replace JS because it lacks JS features:

+- Browser APIs, including DOM manipulation.
+    This renders WASM a mere "number cruncher", and is hard to fix because most browser APIs are powerful and complex JS "string functions".
+- Be compiled from app languages and remain small (e.g. Elm, Clojure).
+    This will be fixed now that we have WasmGC.
+- Outstanding tooling.
+This comes gradually with a big ecosystem.
+- Low learning curve and extreme dynamism.
+    However, developers can be happy with static languages (e.g.
+    Kotlin, Go), though humans have inertia.

+To mitigate the first problem, we need to understand what front-end JS is used for.
+Why do websites need JS in the first place?

 ## JS functionality spheres

 - Frontend processing (essential)